jamtur01/finicky-chrome-integration/README.md

 ## How It Works

-When the extension is enabled and you hold down the configured modifier key while clicking a link, the extension intercepts the click event.
+When the extension is enabled and you either hold down the configured modifier key while clicking a link or use the context menu option, the extension intercepts the action.
 Instead of opening the link directly in Chrome, it modifies the URL to use the `finicky://` protocol and passes it to Finicky.
 Finicky then applies its rules to determine how to open the link.

 ## Troubleshooting